mfelleisen/Evolution/README.md

 4. bring back gui in xserver
 5. put json-> for test harnesses in proper place (test modules)
 6. name proxy-server and proxy-player properly
+7. re-think the case when a player cannot eat now, but later when a "victim" becomes available
+8. move distributed part to subdirectory
+9. document JSON in this subdirectory's README

 Files, Modules and Dependencies
 -------------------------------